SourceK78/swancolorHD/PCB_CSUTOM/pogo-pin_pcb/README.md

 ## About
 This pcb for connecting to the swancolorHD pcb without soldering to the wonderswancolor pcb.
 It has expansion terminal contacts and through-holes for header pins, it can be used to connect communication cables and WonderWitch.
-Use 24pin 0.5mm pitch FFC (Type-B) for connection.
+Use 24pin 0.5mm pitch FFC (Type-A) for connection.
 When connecting with the original swancolorHD pcb, use a [conversion board](https://ja.aliexpress.com/item/1005007309969931.html).

 When ordering from JLCPCB, please make the board thickness 1mm.